idontgetoutmuch/random/README.md

 ## Changes left out

-There were changes we considered and decided against including in this PR.
+There were changes we considered and decided against including in this proposal.

 Some pseudo-random number generators are splittable, others are not.
 A good way of communicating this is to have a separate typeclass, `Splittable`, say, which only splittable generators implement.
 After long discussions (see [this issue][split-issue] and [this PR][split-pr]), we decided against adding `Splittable`: the interface changes would either have been backwards-incompatible or too complex.
 For now, `split` stays part of the `RandomGen` typeclass.
 The new documentation suggests that [`split` should call `error`][split-docs] if the generator is not splittable.